Pueblos Mágicos

-The program promotes visiting small, rural towns, where visitors may see indigenous crafts, spectacular landscapes and other attractions.
-The Government created the 'Pueblos Mágicos' program to recognize places across the country that have certain characteristics and traditions that make them unique, and historically significant, offering magical experiences to visitors.
-A "Magical Village" is a place with symbolism, legends, history, important events, festivals, traditions, great food, and enjoyable shopping, day-to-day life – in other words, "magic" in its social and cultural manifestations, with great opportunities for tourism.
-Every Pueblo Magico offers a special experience to the visitor.The programme was launched in 2001.
-After 9 years and 32 towns having been selected, it was improved and relaunched in 2010.
+The program promotes visiting small, rural towns, where visitors may see indigenous crafts, landscapes and other attractions.
+The Government created the 'Pueblos Mágicos' program to recognize places across the country that have certain characteristics and traditions that make them unique, and historically significant, offering "magical" experiences to visitors.

+History

+The programme was launched in 2001.
+After nine years and 32 towns having been selected, it was improved and relaunched in 2010.
 The government added resources to support local efforts and made it a priority under Secretary Guevara.
 Every town was assigned a budget to continue improving its infrastructure, image, product offering, and experience, while making sure they were maintaining their traditions and their festivals were promoted.
-By 2012 a total of 83 towns and villages in all 31 states have been awarded the title or nomination of Pueblo Mágico.
+By 2012, a total of 83 towns and villages in all 31 states had been awarded the title or nomination of Pueblo Mágico.
 The program created pride, recognition for its local citizens, and a diversification strategy to promote culture and Mexican traditions.

-The program has offered opportunities to more citizens to make a living from tourism.
-This has contributed significantly to the economies of not only the pueblos, but also entire regions.
-Visitors' spending has stimulated the development of jobs, highly important in the towns with the most economic needs.
-Towns with more than five thousand residents are receiving more than 20 thousand visitors during the weekends.

-In late 2018 it was reported that the program would be canceled and would not continue for 2019 due to the lack of support of the president Andrés Manuel López Obrador (AMLO).
-However, in February 2019 Humberto Hernández, Under-secretary of Development and Tourist Regulation in the Ministry of Tourism, said that the program would continue "more strongly than ever."
-Under the new decentralized strategy, while the tourism ministry will continue to handle qualification of prospective pueblos mágicos and promotion and branding of the program, state governors will handle the allocation of government funds to projects in the towns.
+In late 2018, it was reported that the program would be canceled and would not continue for 2019 due to the lack of support from president Andrés Manuel López Obrador.
+However, in February 2019, Humberto Hernández, Under-secretary of Development and Tourist Regulation in the Ministry of Tourism, said that the program would continue "more strongly than ever."
+Under the new decentralized strategy, while the tourism ministry will continue to handle qualification of prospective Pueblos Mágicos, its promotion, and branding of the program, state governors will handle the allocation of government funds to projects in the towns.

 A new class of 11 Pueblos Mágicos was inducted into the program on 1 December 2020, bringing the total to 132.
 This included the reinstatement of Mexcaltitán, one of the original Pueblos Mágicos, after it lost the designation in 2009.
+As of August 1, 2023, there are 177 Pueblos Mágicos, located in each of the 31 Mexican states.